felixbarten/Requirements-Engineering/_includes/content.md

 During this step, we will create a model of the requirements that the system needs to fulfill to understand its objectives, regulating laws, deficiencies and limitations, and the system-to-be, to elaborate the requirements on the software-to-be accordingly together with assumptions on the environment.

 # Week 2
+## Assignment

+Between right brackets: estimated time needed for this part of the assignment. monitor use of blackboard / log quantitative data (individually)

+RESEARCH: [2 hours] (group)
+Spend two hours on the web and in the (digital) library to make sense of the domain and what possibilities there are to make this better.

+INTERVIEWS: [2 hours] (group)
+Conduct three (video-recorded) interviews.
+Publish these, and a one minute montage as described in the assignment for week 1, on your website.
+1. Conduct your interviews, take some care to prepare your questions.
+2. After each interview examine the information you got.
+Reflect with your partner.
+Which questions were productive?
+What do you know about the reliability of the answers you get?
+How can you get more reliable information?
+3. Base one interview on the paper "Apprenticing with the customer": i.e. one of the interviewees is being interviewed at the place where they are reading their books, while they show how they read their books.
+4. Log interesting findings and effective questions.

+ORGANIZE: [2 hours] (group)
+You begin to gather quite a lot of data.
+Take one to two hours to set up your administration in such a way that it is easy to continuously restructure your data.
+Discuss the ideas from the paper on Contextual Design how you structure your data here.

+## Research

 ## Interview preparation